Lydia money pots and usage limits

 To do so, he/she will have to provide Lydia with information to prove his/her identity.
 More information here.

-It is recommended that the verified account status is obtained as soon as the money pot is created, from the 'Verified account' menu in the 3rd 'Profile' tab of the app.
+It is recommended that the verified account status is obtained as soon as the money pot is created, from the "Verified account" menu in "Profile".

 B - Usage limits